IvanSterligov/Similarity/readme.md

 find_similar_papers(paper_id, sim_score=0.6, exclude_authored=False, verbose=False)
 ```

-This returns a list of dicts for sound similar papers.
+This returns a list of dicts for found similar papers.

 If exclude_authored is set to True, all the papers authored by any author of paper you query are omitted.
 Useful to find reviewers or potential future coauthors.